MERCURY THEATER CHICAGO

 Today Mercury Theater Chicago is led by Executive Director L. Walter Stearns, a veteran theater director and former Artistic Director of Porchlight Music Theatre.
 It re-opened May 1, 2011 with the critically acclaimed production of A Twist of Water.
 The Mercury is thrilled to be part of the city's vibrant theatre community, boasting multiple extensions of the critically-acclaimed production Avenue Q in 2014, Jeff Award wins for The Addams Family and The Man Who Murdered Sherlock Holmes, and establishing a new annual holiday tradition with the heartwarming holiday musical The Christmas Schooner.

-COMING SOON TO MERCURY THEATER CHICAGO:
+NOW PLAYING AT MERCURY THEATER CHICAGO:

 THEY’RE BACK...OUR HOMEGROWN PRODUCTION OF AVENUE Q FROM 2012 IS LOVINGLY REVIVED WITH FRESH NEW ELEMENTS.
 AVENUE Q IS THE WINNER OF THE TONY "TRIPLE CROWN" FOR BEST MUSICAL, BEST SCORE AND BEST BOOK IN 2004.
 PART FLESH, PART FELT, AND PACKED WITH HEART.
 ALTHOUGH AVENUE Q ADDRESSES HUMOROUS ADULT ISSUES, IT IS SIMILAR TO A BELOVED CHILDREN'S SHOW: A PLACE WHERE PUPPETS ARE FRIENDS, MONSTERS ARE GOOD AND LIFE LESSONS ARE LEARNED.
 LEARN MORE >>